Road Construction Projects

 Updates on current roadway and related projects and major street closures in Chandler

-McQueen Road Improvements (Ocotillo Rd to Riggs Rd):
+McQueen Road Improvements (Chandler Heights to Riggs Rd):

-This project will widen McQueen Road to four lanes between Ocotillo and Riggs roads.
-The project will include new curb, gutter, storm drain, sidewalks, streetlights, bike lanes, medians and landscaping.
-McQueen Road has been widened south of the Loop 202 Santan Freeway to Ocotillo Road in earlier phases.
-The construction of the next segment between Ocotillo and Chandler Heights began in late October 2014 and will take approximately eight months to complete.
-For more information contact Allen Zimmermann at 480-782-3335, call the Project Hotline at 602-750-7139, or visit the project website, www.McQueenRoadChandler.com.
-Watch the video above on South Chandler projects for more information.
+This project is widening McQueen Road to four lanes between Chandler Heights and Riggs roads.
+The project begain in April 2016 and will be completed by the end of the year.
+Improvements include new curb, gutter, storm drain, sidewalks, streetlights, bike lanes, medians and landscaping.
+McQueen Road has been widened south of the Loop 202 Santan Freeway to Chandler Heights Road in earlier phases.
+For more information contact Amanda Sahin at 480-782-3349.
+Information about the project is available online at www.McQueenRoadChandler.com and a 24-hour hotline (602-750-7139) has been established for persons having questions or concerns during construction.

 Ocotillo Road Improvements (Cooper Road to Gilbert Road): A design contract was awarded in February 2016 to prepare construction drawings.
 Construction of the project is tentatively scheduled for early 2017.
 This project will improveOcotillo Road between Cooper Road and Gilbert Road.
 Portions of the road improvements have already been completed by developers and other road improvement projects.
 This project will complete the improvements to four lanes with bike lanes, sidewalks, curbs and gutters, street lighting, traffic signals, storm drainage, landscaping, utility relocation and wet utilities.
 For more information, contact Paul Young, Sr. Engineer, at 480-782-3146.

 Queen Creek Road Improvements (McQueen Road to Gilbert Road, plus Cooper Road south to Nightingale Lane):